CS3219-AY2526Sem1/cs3219-ay2526s1-project-g30/README.md

 ## AI Usage Documentation<a id='ai-usage-documentation'></a>
-Refer to  [`ai/usage-log.md`](./ai/usage-log.md) for a record of how AI was used in the development of PeerPrep.
+Refer to  [`ai/`](./ai/) for a record of how AI was used in the development of PeerPrep for the different services.